We all enjoy a sweet treat now and then, but too much sugar in our diet can come at a price.

 If you have high blood sugar levels it is essential to schedule regular eye exams.

-Eye doctors can provide a wide range of eye care services, including diabetic eye care and will ensure you can maintain your clear vision and healthy eyes.
+Eye doctors can provide a wide range of eye care services, including diabetic eye care and will guide you on the optimum options to maintain your clear vision and healthy eyes.

 Eyes and Obesity »